igroff/epiquery2/README.md

 * Named Connection - a connection to a single data source accessed by epiquery.

-* epiquery - this application described within the repository hosting this README
+* epiquery - the application described within the repository hosting this README

 ## Supported data sources